 - Assured returns on an FD are guaranteed, unless you withdraw your FD before time.

-- Compared to the interest rate in a normal savings accounts, FD has a higher interest rate.
+- Compared to the savings account interest rates, FD has a higher interest rate.

 - This is the best financial back up, in case you need a big amount in an emergency.
 You can always withdraw your FD.